REAP Retired Executives and Professionals

 Next to the Whitney stroll the 1.46 mile long New York City linear park on an elevated section of disused Promenade Planter of the New York Central Railroad.

-The visit to the 9/11 museum was even more great because we had words with a Second Responder who was there that terrible day.
+The visit to the 9/11 museum was even greater because we had words with a Second Responder who was there that terrible day.
 He told us of people up on the roof who could not be rescued by helicopters because the heat and clouds of smoke would clog their motors.
 His girlfriend to whom he was speaking by cell was one of those who died.
 He told of people jumping from windows.
 He has since been sick from toxins he inhaled while cleaning up in the aftermath.

 Roy and Stevie Newman